PatyTheImp/WorldEditPrivate/SE2425_60593_62111_62909_65330_65969_66081/Milestone2/CodeSmells/MiguelFlor/CodeSmellsReviewLog.md

 Although it adds a small amount of complexity with the introduction of the `ActionContext` class, the benefits far outweigh the drawbacks, especially in a large and complex system where maintaining clean method signatures is crucial.
 This refactoring enhances code quality and aligns well with object-oriented principles like encapsulation and abstraction.

+# Code Smell 3 - Duplicate Code

+**Reviewer -** Nelson Martins

+**Comments -**
+- The code smell is well identified, there is indeed duplicate code in the location specified.
+- The refactoring proposal is clear and concise, it's easy to understand how the code could be refactored to avoid the duplication.
+- Overall, everything seems well done.